Chris is of counsel.

-Chris practices in the Technology and IP Group focusing on advising start-up and emerging companies and venture capitalists on information privacy, cybersecurity, and compliance issues.
+Chris practices in the Licensing, Strategic Partnering and Commercial Transactions group, focusing on advising start-up and emerging companies and venture capitalists on information privacy, cybersecurity, and compliance issues.
 Chris is a nationally recognized expert on privacy law and an elected member of the American Law Institute.

 Since 2006 Chris has been a full-time faculty member at the University of California, Berkeley, with joint appointments in the Schools of Law and of Information.
 He has taught cybersecurity, privacy and security forensics, computer crime law, internet law, privacy law, and a seminar on the Federal Trade Commission.
 He is the author of Federal Trade Commission Privacy Law and Policy (Cambridge University Press 2016).

 Chris co-chairs the annual Privacy Law Scholars Conference.
 He is a member of the San Francisco Electronic Crimes Task Force, Palantir's Council on Privacy and Civil Liberties, and InfraGard.